 Trading on the SME Exchanges is almost like the normal buy and sell procedure.
 It does not require any extra procedures.
 However, some trading rules differ.
 For one, the SME Exchange has a larger-than-normal lot size – the minimum number of shares you can buy or sell in each transaction.
 You cannot trade amounts lower than ₹1 lakh.
 Also, the lot size varies with the price of the stocks.
 For example, on the NSE Emerge, if the stock price is lower than ₹14, then the lot size is 10,000.
 However, if the stock price is between ₹120 and ₹150, then the lot size falls to 1,000.

 Other trading guidelines

 These stocks are traded in the 'Cash' (Equity) segment.
 They can be bought and sold either in the continuous market or specifically in the call auction market.
 Just like the normal cash segment, these shares fall into different series like the ‘rolling settlement,’ ‘block trading window,’ ‘ odd lot trading,’ and so on.
-Moreover, you can place both markets as well as limit orders just like a normal trade.
-These can be modified and canceled until processed.
-Once settled, the shares will be delivered in T+2 days.
+Moreover, you can place both markets and limit orders just like a normal trade.
+These can be modified and cancelled until processed.
+Once settled, the shares will be delivered in T+1 day.